Professor Julia Martin-Ortega

 - Location: 9.109 School of Earth and Environment

 Julia's research aims to further the understanding of the relationships of society and individuals with water systems and how policy can best make use of this understanding to promote the sustainable management of water and land resources.
-For that, she uses tools of environmental economics in combination with qualitative social sciences methods to develop inter/transdisciplinary approaches of impact-oriented nature.Graduated as Doctor in the University of Cordoba (Spain), Julia joined the Sustainability Research Insitute in July 2015, after 5 years as Senior Researcher at The James Hutton Institute in Scotland.
+For that, she uses principles and tools of environmental economics in combination with qualitative social sciences methods to develop inter/transdisciplinary approaches of impact-oriented nature.Graduated as Doctor in the University of Cordoba (Spain), Julia joined the Sustainability Research Insitute in July 2015, after 5 years as Senior Researcher at The James Hutton Institute in Scotland.

 She is author of 46 ISI-indexed publications and >46 other peer reviewed publications, including the first monograph on water ecosystem services, Water Ecosystem Services: A Global Perspective published by Cambridge University Press.